CryptozombiesHQ/cryptozombie-lessons/pt/4/battle-02.md

         /**
         * @title Ownable
-        * @dev O Ownable tem um endereço de proprietário e fornece funções básicas de controle de
+        * @dev The Ownable contract has an owner address, and provides basic authorization control
-        * autorização, isso simplifica a implementação de "permissões de usuário".
+        * functions, this simplifies the implementation of "user permissions".
         */
         contract Ownable {
           address private _owner;